cpuchip/imx-docker/NOTES.md

 I'm trying to take the i.MX93evk + k32w0 USB dongle and build the NXP Matter/Zigbee bridge application for it.

-Since the version of the i.MX93evk I have is rev A silicon (pre-production) I am limited to using the 6.1.22-2.0.0 Linux image
+~~Since the version of the i.MX93evk I have is rev A silicon (pre-production) I am limited to using the 6.1.22-2.0.0 Linux image

+1. I have since my last work updated my WSL drive size to 512GB (hopefully enough to build a full image on my computer)
+2. I have also received an i.MX93-evk Rev B silicon and can use the newer linux images like imx-6.1.55-2.2.0, though my co-workers still have Rev-A so I will try to keep both up to date

 useful link
 -----------